akshay385/beginners-guide-to-UBUNTU-LINUX/README.md

 since ubuntu is shell-based operating system it uses Terminal which is a command-line interface(or shell) By default the Terminal in UBUNTU and MACOS runs the so-called bash shell, which supports a set of commands let us see the different commands

+# opening a terminal
+to open a terminal in UBUNTU go to search and type as terminal or to quickly open a terminal window at any time, press Ctrl+Alt+T. A graphical GNOME Terminal window will pop right up.